 - If you are using an AVR or HDMI switch, then connect Roku media streaming device directly to the TV.

 - Use another TV if possible.

 - You can use another output device, which could be another TV or a computer monitor.

-- Use different display settings on Roku streaming player.
+- Use different display settings on a Roku streaming player.

 - You can find display settings under settings > display type.

 - If HDCP Unauthorized Content Disabled Roku error has appeared the first time, ensure that your TV or AVR supports HDCP.

 How to resolve Netflix HDCP unauthorized error on Roku streaming device?
 You should follow the above steps to fix Netflix says ‘HDCP Unauthorized Content Disabled.
 You can also restart your Roku device for fixing this problem.

 - First, unplug your Roku from power for at least 10 seconds.

 - Plug your Roku back in.